Authority: Executive Vice Chancellor and Provost

 The assessment of a particular faculty member’s individual combination of contributions will be evaluated using the standards described in Sections III-VII.

 3.1.
-Evaluation based on performance of assigned responsibilities as described the Statement of Faculty Responsibility.
+Evaluation based on performance of assigned responsibilities as described the Statement of Faculty Responsibilities.

 3.2.
 Good teaching, research and collegiality required.